 Common material-related issues include:

-- Seal compounds not rated for operating temperature
+- Seal compounds not rated for actual operating temperature

-- Use of standard seals in pulsating pressure applications
+- Standard seals used in pulsating high-pressure applications

 Plunger or Shaft Surface Damage

-This issue is frequently observed in pump applications involving recycled water, construction site water, or fluids with suspended solids.
-Replacing seals without correcting surface damage leads to repeated failures and rising maintenance costs.
+This issue is frequently seen in pump applications using recycled water, construction site water, hydrotest water, or fluids with suspended solids.
+Poor filtration, damaged suction strainers, and dirty tanks can all contribute.

 Misalignment and Mechanical Runout